rafikchemli/Backtests/README.md

 # Backtests Project

 ## Overview
-This project provides a modular framework for backtesting various trading strategies on historical market data.
-Each strategy is implemented as a separate module, and all strategies share common utilities for data handling, metrics, and plotting.
+A flexible framework for backtesting trading strategies against historical market data, with a focus on SPY500 comparisons.
+The system is built with modularity in mind - each strategy exists as an independent module while leveraging shared utilities for data processing, performance metrics, and visualization.

 ## Project Structure
 ```